Are you still not concern about the food that you eat? Not yet. You should be. According to recent news

 What is Unsafe Food?

-Unwanted contaminants in food, toxic to your body that leads to long term diseases, you shouldn't be eating.
+Unwanted contaminants in food, toxic to your body that lead to long term diseases, you shouldn't be eating.
 Examples of unsafe food includes unwashed vegetable or unpackaged loosely sold spices, both these have a high possibility to be contaminated with animal dropping, insect larvae and dust.

 According to the WHO unsafe food containing harmful bacteria, viruses, parasites or chemical substances causes more than 200 dieseases - ranging from diarrhoea to cancers (Source)